Hisayasu Satō: Life and career

-Satō's 1990 film, Horse and Woman and Dog, another film featuring Kazuhiro Sano, became a success due to its scandalous scenes involving bestiality between the three characters in the film's title.
+Satō's 1990 film, Horse and Woman and Dog (also known as Poaching by the Water), another film featuring Kazuhiro Sano, became a success due to its scandalous scenes involving bestiality between the three characters in the film's title.
 Another controversial but highly regarded film from Satō is The Bedroom (1992), for which the director hired the Paris cannibal, Issei Sagawa (aka Kazumasa Sagawa) to appear in a cameo role.

-Famed for the offensiveness of his films, Lolita: Vibrator Torture (1987), dealing with a homeless man who rapes and murders women, is often singled out as Satō's most repulsive film.
+Famed for the offensiveness of his films, Lolita: Vibrator Torture (1987) (also known as Secret Garden), dealing with a homeless man who rapes and murders women, is often singled out as Satō's most repulsive film.
 In his later works, Satō has collaborated with the female pink film writer, Kyoko Godai.
 While the violence in his films has sometimes been less extreme since this collaboration, the Weissers, in their Japanese Cinema Encyclopedia: The Sex Films call Godai and Satō's work on Uniform Punishment: Square Peg in Round Hole!
-(1991) "Perhaps the most mean-spirited satire on film.".
+(1991) (also known as Just an Illusion) "Perhaps the most mean-spirited satire on film.".
 The film deals with a religious cult who worships a maniacal young woman who spends her nights hunting the city for people to rape and kill with the help of a male slave.
 Allmovie judges the film a "perversely entertaining jet-black satire" and a "dark but highly watchable softcore effort".

 Yoshiyuki Hayashida, editor of P*G magazine—currently the leading journal on pink film—and founder of the Pink Grand Prix, became a fan of Satō's work and wrote a script using many of Satō's major themes.
-Satō filmed the script as Uniform Masturbation: Virgin's Underpanties (1992).
+Satō filmed the script as Uniform Masturbation: Virgin's Underpanties (1992) (also known as Close Dancing).
 Though Satō's style seems to have softened somewhat as the 1990s progressed, he was still capable of producing such works as Splatter: Naked Blood (1996), which, Allmovie warns, "contains one of the most appalling scenes in Japanese horror, with a young woman mutilating and eating her own body."